 To Make This Rustic Bread Loaf You Will Need:

-First, in a large mixing bowl, measure and add in the flour, salt and yeast.
+First, in a large mixing bowl, measure and add in 3 cups bread flour (why bread flour? see next step), 1-1/2 teaspoons kosher or sea salt and 3/4 teaspoon active dry yeast.
 Then whisk to combine.

 Lastly, cover the bowl tightly with plastic wrap and set it out on your counter for 18 to 24 hours.
 No more mixing, stirring and definitely no kneading until tomorrow.

 The next day, place a round dutch oven (with lid) on the lowest rack of your oven.
 Then preheat your oven (with the dutch oven inside) to 450°.
 I set a timer for 20 minutes from the very start to make sure the pot gets hot.

 The dough will be pretty sticky, therefore sprinkle with a few tablespoons of flour over top of the dough.

 Then use a rubber spatula to scrape the sides of the dough, working your way around and underneath.

 Next, with floured hands, shape it into a ball.